The State of Knowledge of Food Security in Northern Canada

 What is the state of knowledge of the factors influencing food security in the Canadian North and of the health implications of food insecurity for Northern Aboriginal populations?

-The Council is pleased to announce the appointment of Dr. Harriet Kuhnlein as Chair of the Expert Panel on the State of Knowledge of Food Security in Northern Canada.
+The Expert Panel on the State of Knowledge of Food Security in Northern Canada is chaired by Dr. Harriet Kuhnlein, Professor Emerita of Human Nutrition, Founding Director, Centre for Indigenous Peoples’ Nutrition and Environment (CINE) McGill University.
 For a complete list of panel members visit the Expert Panel on the State of Knowledge of Food Security in Northern Canada page.

 Members of the Expert Panel on the State of Knowledge of Food Security in Northern Canada at their second panel meeting in Ottawa, ON.